sitMCella/azure-terraform-ssl-certificate-renewal/README.md

 ## Introduction

-The SSL Certificate Renewal Terraform project defines an automation procedure for the SSL Certificate of a web application hosted in one Azure App Service and exposed via one Azure Application Gateway.
+The SSL Certificate Renewal Terraform project defines an automation procedure for the renewal of the SSL Certificate of a web application hosted in one Azure App Service and exposed via one Azure Application Gateway.

+The web application is the dotnet Microsoft learn application https://github.com/MicrosoftDocs/mslearn-deploy-run-container-app-service

 The SSL Certificates are generated via Let's Encrypt.
-One Azure DNS Zone is used for associate the custom domain with the web application.
+One Azure DNS Zone is used to associate the custom domain with the web application.

 The automation script is implemented using one Azure Function App.
 The Let's Encrypt challenges are